More than 2.9 million blog posts were published just today.

 - Increase in brand awareness or increase in sales

-You can also use videos to simply educate your customers and clients, providing a valuable service above and beyond your core mission.
+Use them to educate your customers and clients while providing a valuable service above and beyond your core mission.